kanisterio/kanister/docs/tutorial.rst

 Blueprint Development
 =====================

-To start with Blueprint development we need to be aware about some terms such as Actions, Phase, KanisterFunctions, Objects.
+To start with Blueprint development we need to be aware of some terms such as Actions, Phase, KanisterFunctions, Objects.

-Define and Add actions for the blueprint as per your blueprints.
-Each action performs a set of task.
-For example backup, restore, delete.
+Define and add actions for the blueprint as per your application.
+Each action performs a set of tasks.
+For example, backup, restore and delete.

 Each action consists of phases and each phase executes a :doc:`Kanister Function </functions>` which we specify through `func` field inside the phase.
-We can find the list of :doc:`Existing Functions </functions>` supported by kanister here.
+We can find the list of :doc:`Existing Functions </functions>` supported by Kanister here.

 Arguments to the functions can be provided through `args` field.

 Each phase can consume or create :ref:`Artifacts <tutorial>`.
-Artifacts are generally used to reference backed up data.
-For example, If there is backup action performed on S3 then the artifact will hold reference to that data.
+Artifacts are generally used to reference backed-up data.
+For example, If there is backup action performed on S3 then the artifact will hold a reference to that data.
 Artifacts created by phases in an action are Output Artifacts.
 Artifacts consumed by an action are Input Artifacts.

+An action can also consume information from Kubernetes objects such as :ref:`ConfigMap <tutorial>` and :ref:`Secret <tutorial>`

+To consume data from objects we need to reference it using `configMapNames` and `secretNames` fields in an action.

+To access ConfigMap, Secrets, Artifacts data in an action in Blueprint, we need to use :ref:`templates`.